ipverse/geo-ip-blocks/README.md

 Prefixes are aggregated (adjacent and overlapping CIDR blocks are merged where possible) and filtered by size (IPv4 ≤ /28, IPv6 ≤ /56).
 If these lists are too large for your use case, check out [country-ip-blocks](https://github.com/ipverse/country-ip-blocks) which uses RIR delegation information and produces smaller lists.

+## Update notes

+- **2026-01-27**: Improved proxy record detection to filter placeholder entries that RIRs maintain for IP ranges belonging to other registries

+## Available formats

-Available formats: JSON and plaintext
+JSON and plaintext

 **JSON format**:
 ```json